New Zealand PhD programmes are research only - they have no coursework component.

 - Soft-bound submission FAQs (PDF)

-- Author declaration form (PDF) - to be submitted with the two final hardbound copies of your thesis and the electronic copy.
+- Author declaration form (PDF) – to be submitted with the final PDF of your thesis

 Postgraduate Publishing Bursaries